linode/docs/docs/products/platform/billing/guides/tax-information/index.md

 For users within the **United States** and **Canada**, you need to submit both your tax ID and state tax exemption or reseller's certificate via [Support Ticket](https://www.linode.com/support/) rather than adding your tax ID to your Linode account.
 This must happen before you are eligible to become exempt.
 Once approved, your tax ID will be added to your account by our team.
 Note that registered Canadian businesses may become exempt from PST sales tax but will always be billed for GST, HST, and QST sales tax.

 {{< note type="alert" >}}
 If you are located in one of the countries that require taxes on our services, you are still liable for those taxes.
 Adding your tax ID does not exempt you from your liability to pay any taxes that have been mandated by your country for our services.
-Instead, this allows you to settle your taxes directly with your government's tax agency.
+Instead, this lets you settle your taxes directly with your government's tax agency.
 {{< /note >}}

 ### Adding a Tax ID